Inverted Hammer Candlestick Pattern: Types & Advantages

 Different Types of Candlestick Patterns Other than Inverted Hammer

-Besides Inverted Hammer, traders use several other candlestick patterns to analyse market trends.
-These patterns fall into three main categories: bullish, bearish and continuation.
+Besides Inverted Hammer candlestick pattern, traders use several other candlestick patterns to analyse market trends.
+These patterns fall into three main categories like bullish, bearish and continuation.

 Final Words